r-fameli/my-site/README.md

 This is my personal portfolio site developed using Create React App.
 If you'd like to see the actual website, visit [rikifameli.me](https://rikifameli.me).

 You can see the JSX for each part of the website within src/components.
 Styling was done using vanilla CSS.
+The site is deployed through Github Pages and you can find the build files within the build branch of this repository.
+Also, this site is mobile-friendly, so feel free to test it out on your phone as well!

 If you have any questions or would like to get in contact, please shoot me an email at rikifameli@gmail.com!
 I will try and keep the site updated with my newest projects and will likely redesign the page sometime in the future.

 Here's the stuff for running locally through npm/yarn: